sunfounder/Sunfounder_Smart_Video_Car_Kit_for_RaspberryPi/datasheet/README.txt

-This directory contain some datasheets those are used to the project.
+This directory contains some datasheets which will be used in the project.